 DO Give consumables.

+Consider giving something that kids can either use once – or eat – and be done with it!
 I love getting something that’s a one and done.
-A craft kit I can take to a restaurant.
+An activity kit I can take to a restaurant.
 A homemade treat my kids will eat and I won’t have to store anywhere.
 Basically anything that will take up very little space in my house for a very short period of time and that I can throw away is A-okay with me.

 DON’T kill yourself crafting.